 Good posts are not just about school.
 Great pictures are almost always good to share.
 Contacts like them.
 As a result, think of it as part of your personal responsibility to make socially acceptable content.

 Colleges set the standard.
 Create the norms other people follow.
 Being a student is a leadership position.
 Others look up to you.
 Bad content is sort of a curse on you and your school.
+Online posting netiquette is one of the top ten online education etiquette rules.

 3 College Internet Tips Infographic